As Will Muschamp once said, it’s great to see all these people (on Rocky Top) out here getting disappointed. I love it.

 Franks’ last touchdown pass of the night was a downright iffy decision that wound up working out.
 Let’s break it down.

-Franks is staring deep down the right sideline, where Tyrie Cleveland is running a straight fly pattern.
+Franks looks around for a couple of seconds, but now is staring deep down the right sideline, where Tyrie Cleveland is running a straight fly pattern.

 He then gestures to Cleveland with his left hand, which confirms that he’s going to throw the ball to him.

-Ordinarily, staring at one receiver from the moment you take the snap, gesturing to him as if to say “get open” and then firing a laser at him is a hat trick of no-nos that is destined to end badly.
+Ordinarily, staring at one receiver for a few seconds, gesturing to him as if to say “get open” and then firing a laser at him is a hat trick of no-nos that is destined to end badly.
 But this is all made worse by the fact that Tyrie Cleveland isn’t open.
 At all.

 Here’s a freeze frame of the overhead view one step later.
 Look at the coverage.
 It’s very good.
 You were not deceived by a misleading angle in the prior screengrab: Cleveland really is not open.
 Franks has thrown a ball he probably should not have, and now it’s up to Cleveland to bail his quarterback out the way the great receivers do.